thiago4go/dapr-workshop/docs/challenge-1/python.md

 In this challenge, you will:

 - Configure a State Store component using a local Redis instance to save, get, and delete a pizza order.
-- Update the `pizza-store` application to use the Dapr State Management API.
+- Update the `pizza-storefront` application to use the Dapr State Management API.
 - Run the app locally using the Dapr CLI.

 <img src="../../imgs/challenge-1.png" width=50%>